Educate the nurses of tomorrow for ethical, competent, and compassionate care.

 Nurse Education Program Structure

 HCU’s MSN in Nurse Education program courses are 100% online and asynchronous.
-At 36 credits, students can complete the program in as little as 24 months.
+At 36 credits, students can complete the program in as few as 6 semesters.
 The MSN in Nurse Education program is practicum based; providing nursing students with an opportunity to integrate theory and clinical practice under supervision from a mentor.

 Nurse Educator degree plan